Have you tried to learn copywriting by reading blog posts?

 How to learn to listen (and steal):

 One way to listen is to mine reviews, forum questions and blog comments for copywriting input.
-Joanne Wiebe, copywriter extraordinaire, explains here how she finds compelling sales messages in Amazon reviews.

-My favorite way to understand (potential) clients is to talk to them directly.
+However, my favorite way to understand (potential) clients is to talk to them directly.
 You often learn more from a few in-depth conversations than from a big survey.
 When you have an opportunity to talk, ask clients these questions:

-- Why did (or would) they hire you?
+- Why did they hire you?

 - And how did you deliver on their expectations?